James Wallman Keynote Speaker

 - Futurist - Trends Forecaster and Founder, The Future is Here

-- Author of two best selling books that explore emerging trends
+- Author of two best selling books, 'Time and How to Spend It' and 'Stuffocation', that explore emerging wellbeing trends

 Recent corporate clients include Barclays, KPMG, HSBC, KFC, Avis, Toyota, Ferrero Rocher, Nomura, KFC, IDEO, and Facebook.

-James has written two best-selling books on trends he has identified:
+He has written two best-selling books on wellbeing, based on trends he has identified:

 James has given many keynote talks and has held workshops in Amsterdam, Antwerp, Berlin, Cannes, Dubai, Istanbul, Las Vegas, Nashville, New York, Paris, Utah, and many others — at venues including TEDx at the LSE, the Googleplex in California, and 10 Downing Street in London.